assembler-institute/php-basics/README.md

 # Project Title
-PHP Cheat Sheets
+<p>PHP Basics</p>

 ## Getting Started
-To start this project you only have to run Apache server and open it in your browser with one of the pages that this project include.
-I recommend that you install XAMPP
+<p>To start this project you only have to run Apache server and open it in your browser with one of the pages that this project include.
+I recommend that you install XAMPP</p>

 ## Prerequisites
-Install XAMPP in your computer and run Apache server.
+<p>Install XAMPP in your computer and run Apache server.</p>

 ## Installing XAMPP
 <ul>